wtetsu/mouse-dictionary-enhancer/README.md

 # Mouse Dictionary Enhancer

-This extension is an add-on for [Mouse Dictionary](https://github.com/wtetsu/mouse-dictionary), which makes it available inside more sites.
+This extension is an add-on for [Mouse Dictionary](https://github.com/wtetsu/mouse-dictionary), that makes it available on more sites.

 Download: